Rebel Moon (franchise): Games

-Rebel Moon: The Descent

-The Virtual reality game experience Rebel Moon: The Descent launched as a limited preview from Sandbox VR in London along with the release of Rebel Moon - Part Two in April 2024.
-It became fully available at all 55 of Sandbox VR's locations worldwide in January 2025.
-Cleopatra Coleman reprised her role as Devra Bloodaxe for the game.
+The virtual reality game Rebel Moon: The Descent launched as a limited preview from Sandbox VR in London along with the release of Rebel Moon – Part Two: The Scargiver in April 2024.

-Blood Line: A Rebel Moon Game

 At Gamescom in August 2023, Snyder announced that Super Evil Megacorp was developing a four-player co-op action game that would be exclusively available on the Netflix Games platform.
-In September 2023, Evil Genius Games sued Netflix for terminating a deal that allowed them to produce a tabletop role-playing game set in the Rebel Moon universe.
 Super Evil Megacorp's game, Blood Line: A Rebel Moon Game, launched in July 2025.

+In early 2023, Evil Genius Games entered into a licensing agreement with Netflix to develop an official tabletop role playing game set in the Rebel Moon universe.
+The company produced early promotional materials and presented elements of the game at the GAMA Expo later that year.
+In September 2023, Netflix terminated its contract with Evil Genius Games, alleging that the company had breached confidentiality obligations by publicly displaying unapproved materials.
+Evil Genius Games denied the allegations and filed a lawsuit accusing Netflix of wrongful termination and breach of contract.
+Additional reporting stated that Netflix claimed ownership of all project-related work following the termination.
+In January 2024, Evil Genius Games announced that the lawsuit had been "amicably settled", and confirmed that the Rebel Moon tabletop role playing game had been cancelled.
+The company stated that refunds for pre orders would follow.